autistic-symposium/blockchain-science-py/cointegration-bots/README.md

 <br>

 Run API calls to bybit to query the market price k-line for all assets, in a given `TIMEFRAME` and `KLINE-LIMIT`.
-Save them to `OUTPUTDIR/PRICE_HISTORY_FILE`:
+Save them to `OUTPUTDIR/PRICE_HISTORY_FILE`.
+Example:
 ```
 cointbot -p usdt
 ```